mjstraughan/CubingHistory/docs/3x3/3x3 Methods/CornersFirst.md

 In May, 2003, Dan Knights stated that in 1999 he saw Rubik solve the cube.
 He outlined the steps that he saw.

 ![](img/CornersFirst/Rubik3.png)

+### First Published

+The first known published Corners First method came in 1978 by Hanke Bremer in Ein Paar Würfeldrehungen.